stephenxxxx/AccessDenied/README.md

 Once you have your original hosts file backed up (you might even want to make a backup of the backup) you can run the scripts in the same directory as all the files.
 Any directory is fine.

 BASH SCRIPTS
-./accessgranted.sh - allows access restoring your orginal hosts file we just made the backup.
+./accessgranted.sh - allows access restoring your orginal hosts file
 ./accessdenied.sh - deny access to FATP

 Examples: